Termite bites are not a common concern for humans. Sometimes when they are disturbed, they attack humans & bite them.

 Do Termites with Wings Bite People?

 Termites with wings do not bite people.
 Only sterile worker termites, which belong to subterranean or dry wood species and thus do not have wings, will be aggressive towards humans who get in their way while carrying food for the rest of their colony.

 The appearance of Termite Bites

-When inflicted by termites, the bites usually take the shape of a small laceration on one’s skin.
+When inflicted by termites, the bites usually resemble a small laceration on one’s skin.
 Many people may mistake this to be simply an insect bite.

 However, if larger numbers of these insects bite one, it can result in swollen skin and blisters with pus inside them.

 Termites are considered pests because they attack homes for shelter for their colonies.
 Termites also threaten human life; termite bites on humans may cause severe allergic reactions.